The apotheosis of Homer thumbnail 1

 Summary

-This publication contains an essay on a classical relief in the British Museum ('The Apotheosis of Homer') written by the eminent German archaeologist, Emil Braun.
+This publication contains an essay on a classical relief in the British Museum ('The Apotheosis of Homer') written by the eminent German archaeologist, August Emil Braun (1809-56).
 The original sculptural relief is a 3rd-century, marble depicting gods, muses, Homeric characters and worshippers honouring the poet, who was venerated as a hero in classical Greece.
 It was published by the pioneering metal manufacturers, Elkington & Co. of Birmingham and London.
 Inside the back cover is a copper electrotype reduction of the relief made using Elkington's pioneering electroforming technology.
 The publication is dated 1849, two years before Elkington's electrotypes caused a sensation at the Great Exhibition of 1851 making the relief an early and rare example of the technology.

 Bibliographic reference